nicholaschenai/ai-for-code/README.md

 ## Retrieval
 - see [ARKS](https://arxiv.org/pdf/2402.12317.pdf) , [RepoEval](https://arxiv.org/pdf/2312.05772.pdf) for retrieval via docs n websearch, execution n snippets
+- BM25 still effective in general (eg [usaco-bench](papers/usaco-bench.md))
+	- Might it be due to the drift between natural language and code, that keyword / sparse vector methods can compare well vs dense ebd?
 ## Data
 - "Textbooks are all you need" -- shows that data quality matters and influences scaling laws, enables better performance even with smaller models (see Tinystories for more general stuff).
 In agreement with [llm-code-cleaning](papers/llm-code-cleaning.md) where a smaller model trained on a cleaned dataset outperforms alphacode on codecontests